Don’t Settle for a Fishwich!

 In the United States and other technologically advanced countries, we often hear people say that the world is at our fingertips.
 Information is so readily available that it’s easy to keep current on situations occurring all over the globe.

-Yet, at some level, this doesn’t make the world feel any smaller.
-And with bad news being so easily accessible, it can be hard not to feel overwhelmed.
+Yet at some level, this doesn’t make the world feel any smaller.
+In fact, with bad news being so easily accessible, it can be hard not to feel overwhelmed.
 The world is such a huge place with such diversity in culture, lifestyle, and basic beliefs, that we may want to just sit back and say, “What can I possibly do?”

 What if Jesus has something more in mind?
 What if He wants to take our loaves and our fishes and multiply them beyond our imaginations?
 What if he wants to use us to do miraculous things in the world?
 Are we going to tell him ‘no’?
 Or are we going to stop relying so much on ourselves and leave the miracles up to Jesus?
 Somehow, I don’t think the Lord wants us to settle for a fishwich.